Lakota Journey Summer Internship

 $700 is the minimum financial commitment for the internship.
 Lakota Journey strongly encourages interns to raise their own support.
 After interns complete the summer experience and fulfill the internship requirements, interns receive a salary check based on their support raising.
 If interns raise $7,000 or more, 90% of the money raised is given to them as a salary.
 If interns raise less than $7,000, they receive the amount they raised minus $700.
 Lakota Journey requires that interns provide at least $700 dollars to the organization.
 If they choose not to raise support, they may pay Lakota Journey $700 directly.

-Application Deadline: Out of respect for our application process, we ask that you have your application and references in to us in a timely manner.
+Application Deadline: Out of respect for our application process, we ask that you have your application and references in to us in a timely manner, but this date is flexible.

 This is the complete summer intern commitment!